 When Canadian homeowners are close to the end of their mortgage term, many of them start considering mortgage refinancing.
 Also known as remortgaging, it is the act of renegotiating your finances on a mortgage, with the same or a new lender.
-It may include, and isn’t limited to, changing interest rates or increasing the amount of your outstanding mortgage by utilizing your home equity.
+Even if you have a below average credit score there’s no need to worry as there are ways you can refinance with bad credit.
 Deciding if refinancing is right for you is important for any homeowner to understand.

 How does a remortgage work?

 Coming to the end of your mortgage is the best time to consider a remortgage because that is also when it is the most inexpensive.
 No minimum amount of time needs to pass when you want to refinance your mortgage.
 However, doing it too early could come with unwanted penalties.

 In Canada, mortgages are contracts that last a set amount of time.
 Near the end, or even at the end of the contract, you can renegotiate the mortgage with your lender.
 Some mortgages have terms as short as five years and as long as 30 years.
 If you have a contract that lasts 30 years, you may not want to wait until the contract is over to refinance the mortgage.
 Instead, you could wait 10 years into the term, after you’ve paid a good portion of your mortgage, and take advantage of refinancing opportunities.

 Refinancing a mortgage requires a strategic perspective since you’ll have many options.
 Whether or not to stay with your current lender and what kind of refinance you’d like are part of making the decision.
 However, equipping yourself with knowledge on how a remortgage works can make the process go smoothly.

 Rather than having a set number of steps, remortgaging has different ways to start the process.
 The three main strategies are breaking the mortgage early, adding a home equity line of credit (HELOC), or blending and extending.

 Breaking the mortgage